-- disrespectful to myself and your fellow classmates.
-If I can hear you, so can the students around you.
-MSU has policy that prohibits any behavior that disrupts a class (http://splife.studentlife.msu.edu/regulations/general-student-regulations).
-Since I don't have time to deal with chronic behavioral issues, you will be asked to leave lecture hall on the second occurrence (you will lose any quiz/participation points offered that day as well).
-If someone around you is chronically disturbing you, please let me know.

-I will utilize all of the class time allotted for this semester.
-Coming late to class late and leaving early is very distracting to myself and your fellow classmates.
+- I will not tolerate any talking in class while I am lecturing.
+This is very disrespectful to myself and your fellow classmates.
+If I can hear you, so can the people around you.
+MSU policy prohibits any behavior that disrupts class (http://splife.studentlife.msu.edu/regulations/general-student-regulations).
+I don't have time to deal with chronic behavioral issues.
+You will be asked to leave lecture hall on the second occurrence you disrupt class, and you will be unable to return to lecture until you schedule a personal meeting with me.
+If someone around you is chronically disturbing you, please let me know in private. - I will utilize all the class time allotted for this semester.
+Coming late to class and leaving early is very distracting to myself and your fellow classmates.
 If you know you are going to arrive late or leave early, please sit in the back of the lecture hall.
-Whenever you enter or exit the lecture hall, please be quiet and courteous. - I have what is known as a zero-tolerance rule for cheating.
+Whenever you enter or exit the lecture hall, please use the back doors and please be quiet and courteous. - I have what is known as a zero-tolerance rule for cheating.
 If you are caught cheating, you will get a zero for that exam (under this circumstance, this zero cannot be used as a "dropped" exam).
 If I take your exam from you, I have already witnessed you cheating on several independent occasions and have enough evidence/witness support to seek university disciplinary action.
 Leave the lecture hall immediately if I take your exam from you.
-You can contact me via email later to set up a time to come see me and discuss the situation. - I am happy to write a letter of recommendation for any student that earns a 4.0 in my course and demonstrates strong personal characteristics.
+You can contact me via email later to schedule a meeting with me in person to discuss the situation. - I am happy to write a letter of recommendation for any student that earns a 4.0 in my course and demonstrates strong personal characteristics.
 I can only determine the latter if you develop a rapport with me.
-Building strong, professional rapports is key to becoming a professional. - When emailing me, address me, and write without utilizing texting acronyms and shorthand, use spellcheck and always sign with your name.
+Building strong, professional rapports is key to becoming a professional. - When emailing me, address me, write without utilizing texting acronyms and shorthand, use spellcheck, and always sign with your name.
 These simple efforts go a long way, regardless of who the recipient of your email is.
 Please put "physio" in the subject of the email too.